BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-1.md

 Relevant Standard 211 Sections:
 - 6.1.5 & 6.1.6

-Although not explicitly called out in Standard 211, the current building modeled scenario is mostly implied as part of a Level 2 energy audit when doing more detailed savings estimates / calculations for potential measure(s) implementation.
-This is because when an energy / cost savings claim is made for a package of measures scenario, it needs to be _in reference_ to something, i.e. a current building modeled scenario (also often referred to as a baseline modeled scenario).
+Although not explicitly called out in Standard 211, the current building modeled scenario is mostly implied as part of a Level 2 energy audit when doing more detailed savings estimates and calculations for potential energy conservation measure.
+This is because when an energy and cost savings claim is made for a package of measures scenario, it needs to be _in reference_ to something, i.e. a current building modeled scenario (also often referred to as a baseline modeled scenario).
 The baseline modeled scenario should be interpreted as the expected performance of your building on an average or typical year.
-This is assuming the baseline modeled scenario is performed with TMY3 data, although they are likely first calibrated with AMY data.
+This is assuming the baseline modeled scenario is performed with TMY data, although they are likely first calibrated with AMY data.

 Since we are already using an energy model for this example and providing details for implementing a Standard 211 Level 1 energy audit, we will not go into this too much at this point.
 It should be addressed in future examples.